guillesanbri/guillesanbri.github.io/about.md

 ### Me

-My name is Guillermo and I am a 23 years old Industrial Electronics and Automation Engineer with a Computer Science Master's degree.
-I am currently working as a research fellow in the Medical Robotics group of ITAP, a research institute of the University of Valladolid (🇪🇸) doing Data Analysis, Computer Vision, and Augmented Reality stuff.
+My name is Guillermo, I studied Industrial Electronics and Automation Engineering and then diverted into a Computer Science Master's degree focused on Computer Vision and Deep Learning in general.
+I am currently working as a Research ML Engineer at [Unify](https://unify.ai/) building bridges between all ML and DL infrastructure 🚀

 ### Contact